 I am rejuvenated by a 25-year-old Canadian boy who studies design and art and who breathes life into my science-deadened lungs.
-I share with him a drawing which I can show to no one else in this house: an image of his dying uncle connected by plastic tubes to a machine which breathes for him and words from his last hours of life.
+I share with him a drawing I made in my journal that I can show to no one else in this house: his dying uncle connected by plastic tubes to a machine which breathes for him accompanied by words from his last hours of life.
 Only an artist can observe coldly thus.
-We are poisoned with the need for “reality and truths” to be real and true.
+We are purposed with the need for “reality and truths” to be real and true.

 Priya is pregnant.
 Her conception happened in the basement of this house by a man who called her a bitch as he fucked her hard.
 She will have a baby which will be born to a father and mother who have had an arranged marriage in India and who live in someone else’s home.

 “Thank God you’ve arrived,” said the atheist to his brother, “I’ve been surrounded by believers for weeks.”
 “A dying man is silent and thus have I recorded his final words,” replied the brother.

 How can I begin to tell you about the multiplicity of things I have learned about my own culture in the few days I’ve been here?
 “While the rest of the world was populated by ignorant savages, there were great civilizations in the East.” – Gibbons.
 Uncle tells me this: “There is more meter in Sanskrit poetry than any in the world.
 It can’t be beaten.”